 That said, even the world’s largest streaming service is prone to issues.
-From video and language to logging in and connectivity, there are some issues that result in Netflix not working and will diminish your ability to enjoy the service.
-Here are some of the more common issues and possible fixes for them.
+From video and language to logging in and connectivity, some issues result in Netflix not working and will diminish your ability to enjoy the service.
+Here are some of the more common problems and possible fixes for them.

 Related: How to change your Netflix password